-Digital transformation is positive, but agencies aren’t taking action
+Digital transformation is positive, but firms aren’t taking action

 At the beginning of the year, as part of our annual GRID report on top industry trends, we asked global recruitment professionals to say if they thought digital transformation—defined as the integration of technology into all areas of business for the purposes of improving operations and the way companies deliver value to customers—was good or bad for their business.